 Depression is a mood disorder that causes a child to feel sad or irritable for a long period of time.
 A teen who is depressed may not enjoy school, friendships, involvement in activities, and may have low energy and other symptoms.
 Depression can last for a long time and may come in cycles of feeling down and feeling normal.

 Developmental Disability is a term used to describe, life-long disabilities attributed to mental and/or physical impairments that developed prior to the age of 22.
 Difficulties in being able to independently care for oneself, learning, mobility, and language are common.
 Development disabilities affect between 1 and 2% of the population.

 Prevention is key in helping youth build the skills and resiliency needed to avoid emotional disorders.
 Teens impacted by parents with a mental illness, parents with a substance use disorder, or teens that are victims of abuse or neglect have a significant higher chance of emotional disorders in the future.
-Preventative services are available in the school setting, as well as at Pines.
+Preventative services are available in the community, school setting, and at Pines.